krakenjs/grumbler/README.md

 Javascript libraries are fun to write.
 Setting up all of the boilerplate to get your build up and running is not so fun.

-This module provides a forkable module template, which you can use to kick-start new javascript libraries.
+This module provides a forkable module template, which you can use to kick-start a new javascript library.
+Once you've done that, feel free to come back and switch out the tooling for whatever you prefer.

 Features
 --------